Senators accuse FAA of obstruction over 737 MAX, cast doubt on agency’s role ensuring safety

 “We can’t have planes certified and after certification have them grounded because of unsafe conditions,” she said.

-Cantwell said her bill will roll back the yearslong trend of giving Boeing increasing control of the certification of its own jets and will “make sure the FAA stays in the driver’s seat.”
+Cantwell said her bill will roll back the years long trend of giving Boeing increasing control of the certification of its own jets and will “make sure the FAA stays in the driver’s seat.”

 “Our bill will end any semblance of self-certification,” she said.